Quick Facts - BSNDPD

 - At least 70 percent of internship director respondents from the "dietetic internship director survey," conducted annually, will rate DPD graduates as '3' or higher on a scale of 1-5 in competencies related to environmental awareness, whole food knowledge and integrative medicine.

 Verification of graduation from the DPD enables a student to apply for dietetic internships (DI).
-Although the department of nutrition will assist all graduates in supervised practice placement, completion of the DPD does not guarantee acceptance into a dietetic internship.
+Although the Department of Nutrition assists all graduates in supervised practice placement, completion of the DPD does not guarantee acceptance into a dietetic internship.
 The DPD and a BS in nutrition also prepares students for graduate work in related health science fields.

-Graduates are able to critically evaluate the scientific literature and incorporate current research and innovative advances in nutrition into the fundamentals of nutritional science and dietary planning.
+Graduates are able to critically evaluate the scientific literature and incorporate current research into the fundamentals of nutritional science and dietary planning.
 Graduates are also able to support the ecological well-being of the planet through promotion of improved eating habits.

 Successful completion of the Bastyr DPD requires maintenance of a 3.0 GPA on a 4.0 scale, 300 hours of paid and/or volunteer work in the nutrition field, and achievement of a passing score (70 percent or higher) on the DPD exit examination.